biopython/biopython/Bio/PhyloXML/README.rst

     - Usage: parsing, writing, object navigation, Bio integration, utilities
     - Performance: read, parse, write

-:7/6:
-    Address comments from last week's code/doc review

-    Enable Pythonic syntax sugar:

-    - PhyloXML.__getitem__: get the phylogeny with matching name or id
-    - Clade.__getitem__: support slicing, maybe string identifiers
-    - Override __str__ and __repr__ methods for some classes
-        - e.g. str(Tree.Date) combines value and unit: "65 mya"
-    - Events.__contains__: e.g. if 'speciations' in foo.events: ...
-    - For plural attributes that are usually single (taxonomies, confidences), create a property that returns the single item
-    - For wrapped helper functions in Parser and Writer, copy function info to make tracebacks friendlier
-    - Write unit tests for all of this

-    Integration:

-    - Identify more Biopython objects to reuse or export to
-        - Improve the SeqRecord conversion

-    - Convert to/from Nexus/Newick tree objects

 :7/13:
     Extend the core to the rest of the spec:

     - Adding unit tests and classes to support the remaining (non-core) phyloXML elements
+    - Implement collapse_whitespace -- see the spec glossary
+    - Make Writer use the correct namespace prefixes
+    - "other" objects: assert the namespace is not phyloxml
+    - Use the schema document to validate the input file -- or at least, make Writer use the correct sub-node ordering

+    Integration:

+    - Refactor into Bio.Tree, Bio.TreeIO modules -- See Bio.Nexus, PyCogent;
+      keep BaseTree trivial for now
+    - Improve the SeqRecord conversion

+    Documentation:

+    - Address remaining comments from code/doc review
+    - Revisit docstrings for all classes, functions, methods; consider enabling epydoc formatting

+:7/20--27:
+    Finish implementing the phyloXML spec:

     - Clean up and reorganize any code that needs it
     - Hopefully, the entire phyloXML spec is covered by the end of this week

-    Additional spec compliance:

-    - Implement collapse_whitespace -- see the spec glossary
-    - Use the schema document to validate the input file

-:7/20:
     Enhancements (time permitting):

-    - Collapse whitespace in node text when parsing
-    - Search for external nodes from a Phylogeny or Clade instance
-    - Add singular property names for plural attributes that almost always contain just one element

-        - e.g. taxonomy -> taxonomies[0])
-        - if more than 1 element is available, raise an exception

-    Export to other tree representations:

-    - networkx: Phylogeny -> digraph; Phyloxml -> multidigraph
-    - What does BioSQL need?

-:7/27:
-    Document all completed functionality.
-        - Re-run performance benchmarks; mention that the ATV parser is about 10x as fast
+    - For wrapped helper functions in Parser and Writer, copy function metadata to make tracebacks friendlier
+    - Work on Bio.Tree.BaseTree compatibility with BioSQL's PhyloDB extension
+    - Port common methods to Bio.Tree.BaseTree -- see Bio.Nexus.Tree, Bioperl
+      node objects
+    - Export to networkx (http://networkx.lanl.gov/) -- also get graphviz export for free, via networkx.to_agraph()

+    Wiki documentation:

+    - Split off TreeIO page from PhyloXML page (mainly parser/writer sections)
+    - Check module names and imports in examples -- they've changed
+    - PhyloXML enhancements: find(), singular properties, improved str()

 :8/3:
+    Documentation:

+    - Ensure all completed functionality is covered
+    - Re-run performance benchmarks; mention that the ATV parser is about 10x as fast, and Py2.4 performance depends on the ETree implementation used
-    - Run tests and benchmarks on alternate platforms and document results
+    - Run tests and benchmarks on alternate platforms

-    - Discuss merging back upstream
+    Discuss merging back upstream.

+:8/10:
+    Soft "pencils down":

+    - Scrub documentation
+    - Check unit tests for complete coverage
+    - NB: Deadline is Aug.
+17

 Notes